Several states have no Interstate business routes presently, but did at one point. These include:

-- Business I-20 Spur from the I-20/95 junction into Florence, South Carolina.
+Business I-20 Spur from the I-20/95 junction into Florence, South Carolina.

-- Business I-44 Spur into Fort Leonard Wood, Missouri.
+Business I-44 Spur into Fort Leonard Wood, Missouri.

-Interstate Business Loops in California
+Interstate Business Routes in California

-California has standards that are unlike those of other states.
+Furthermore, California has standards that are unlike those of other states.
 Joe Rouse provided the official policy on business route signing in California from the state Traffic Manual:

 The ROUTE ## BUSINESS sign may be used to direct motorists to an established U.S. or State numbered business route or an Interstate business loop from a State highway.
 The plate should be installed below an advance ground-mounted directional sign.
 The sign may be placed separately in advance of the business route if it is necessary.
 A NEXT RIGHT/LEFT message may be used on expressway and conventional highway installations.
 A NEXT EXIT message may be used on freeways.

 The INTERSTATE BUSINESS LOOP sign may be used to advise motorists of an established Interstate business loop.
 The sign should be installed on the right on the loop.
 It should not be placed on the Interstate route itself.
 The ROUTE ## BUSINESS plate should be used for advanced signing on the Interstate route.

 The BUSINESS plate, in appropriate color, may be used to indicate an alternate route that branches from a US or State sign route, passes through the business district, and rejoins the route.
 The plate should be placed above the ROUTE SHIELD sign.
 The INTERSTATE BUSINESS LOOP sign should be used on an interstate business loop.
 The ROUTE ## BUSINESS plate should be used for advanced signing on U.S. or State sign routes.